 • How long does a manual GL search take per item today?

-Engine identified a likely match that Fusion could not auto-confirm
+EI Engine matched a bank line to a GL entry that Fusion could not auto-confirm

 Detection

 The matched GL entry is shown in a read-only panel.
-In Phase 1, the user sees what the engine found — reconciliation itself still happens in Fusion.
-Phase 2 eliminates the Fusion step.
+In Exception Intelligence, the user sees what the engine found — reconciliation itself still happens in Fusion.
+Automation Gap eliminates the Fusion step.

 User journey